tmralmeida/wasp-lfr-m2/README.md

 user has to press any key to continue to the next frame (--wait_time 0).

-Saving visually results:
+Saving visual results:

 ````
 python run_tracker.py --wait_time 0
 ````

-And then, press "s" when for saving the resulting image.
+And then, press "s" for saving the resulting image.

 ## Hyperparameters: